 Benefits to Youth

-The Baltimore County Youth Council sponsors an annual Youth Symposium in an effort to support the local network of youth service providers and to ensure that youth in Baltimore County have access to quality programs and services.
-This event provides frontline staff an opportunity to learn from national, state and local leaders about successful strategies for meeting the evolving needs of at-risk youth.
-Additionally, participants have the opportunity to share ideas, network, learn about available resources and forge new partnerships.
+The Baltimore County Youth Standing Committee and Workforce Development Council sponsors an annual Youth Symposium to support the local network of youth service providers.
+This event was designed to ensure that young people in Baltimore County have access to quality programs and services.
+The symposium affords frontline staff an opportunity to learn from national, state and local leaders about successful strategies for meeting the evolving needs of ‘at-promise’ youth.
+Additionally, participants use this opportunity to share ideas, network, learn about available resources, and shape new partnerships.

 Connections is a Baltimore County Public Library web-based directory, which provides resources regarding childcare, pregnancy, jobs, legal rights and other areas of concern to youth and families.
-Access Connections at http://www.bcplonline.org/community/connections.
+Access Connections.

-To find out more about the services provided through Youth Services, contact Barbara Woods, Youth Services Manager at 410-887-4004 or by email at firstname.lastname@example.org.
+To find out more about the services provided through Youth Services, email Sherida A. Morrison, Youth Services Manager at firstname.lastname@example.org or call 410-887-2008.